 Water Each Day During The Growing Season

-From flowering until harvest, feed every ten days with a good organic fertilizer or use Osmocote slow release when you plant, to feed for the whole season.
+From flowering until harvest, feed every ten days with a good organic fertilizer when you plant, to feed for about 6 weeks.

 The same strawberry plants in the hanging basket will produce fruit the following year.
 However, crops will be better if the plants are renewed each year.

 Check plants every other day during the ripening period.
 Pick ripe fruit to ensure it does not rot on the plant.